falldamagestudio/UE-Jenkins-BuildSystem/DEBUGGING_AND_DEVELOPMENT.md

 * Check which state the controller pod is in, `kubectl get pods jenkins-controller-0`
 * Check Jenkins controller logs, `kubectl logs jenkins-controller-0 -c jenkins`

+## Plastic jobs get stuck at startup / unable to find jenkinsfiles

+Is the only line of output is: `<timestamp>  Started by user <username>`, the Jenkinsfile is not being fetched, it's not being assigned to any machine?
+Then it is probably the Plastic server/username/password that is incorrect.

+If the master doesn't find the Jenkinsfile, then either the server/reponames are incorrect, the path to the Jenkinsfile is incorrect, or the cloud content encryption server/password is incorrec.

+* Log in to jenkins controller machine, `kubectl exec -it jenkins-controller-0 -c jenkins -- /bin/bash`

+* Verify username/password, `cm lrep <server>`

+* Verify server + cloud content encryption password, `cm cat serverpath:<path to jenkins groovy script in repo>#br:/main@<reponame>@<server>`

+* Iterate with `./scripts/set-plastic-config.sh` and redeploy the controller pod after each time, `kubectl delete pods jenkins-controller-0`

 ## Iterating on Windows agent VM images

 * Start up a VM (either blank Windows, or a pre-made agent VM)